 If any type of creeping, climbing, or stinging ivy is menacing your yard, you'll have to be just as aggressive in your eradication efforts.
 Killing ivy with vinegar is possible, but you'll need to be persistent.
 Using a vinegar formula or, preferably, a horticultural vinegar concentration will most likely require repeat treatments.

 Video of the Day

-Combine 1 gallon of white or apple cider vinegar, 1 oz. of liquid soap and 1 tbsp. of salt in an empty bucket.
+- Combine 1 gallon of white or apple cider vinegar, 1 oz. of liquid soap, and 1 tbsp. of salt in an empty bucket.

+Vinegar is an acetic acid, a commonly used weed killer.
+Salt dehydrates plants.
 The combination of the acetic acid in the vinegar and the salt will dry up moisture and kill the English ivy plant.
 Adding liquid soap enhances the effectiveness of the vinegar.
-Vinegar is an acetic acid, a commonly used weed killer.
-Salt dehydrates plants.
-The combination of vinegar, salt and liquid soap makes a powerful remedy for both unwanted weeds and plant life.
+Vinegar, soap, and salt make a powerful remedy for unwanted weeds and plant life.

 The most common vinegar, household and cooking vinegar, has a relatively low level of acetic acid.
 This home remedy of salt and vinegar may need to be reapplied to manage older, stubborn plants.
 Be sure to apply the solution to both the plant and the roots and surrounding soil.

 Vinegar can permanently kill ivy, but you have to get your timing right.
 You’ll have the highest chance of success at eliminating ivy if you treat new growth, rather than well-established ivy.
 New growth leaves are less waxy, making them more susceptible to herbicide treatment.
 Cutting the leaves first will also enhance the effectiveness of any herbicide or vinegar treatment.